wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.15.5 =
+* Fix: When setting color values with the default size of 650 a Javscript error caused that the flash was not loaded.

 = 2.15.4 =
-Removed the link to the adobe website inside the include Javascript.
+* Removed the link to the adobe website inside the include Javascript.
 Some tracking scripts where generating Javascript errors by inserting invalid code.

 = 2.15.3 =
 * Checked the compability with wordpress 3.3 and everything works fine.